ottozumkeller/QR-Code-Reader/README.md

 - Directly open Weblinks in your default browser via a notification.
 - Directly connect to WiFi-Networks via a notification.

-  > WiFi-Support is currently experimental; if you notice any bugs file an issue [here](https://github.com/ottozumkeller/QR-Code-Reader/issues)
+  > WiFi-Support is currently experimental; if you notice any bugs report them under [Issues](https://github.com/ottozumkeller/QR-Code-Reader/issues)

 ## System Requirements